-Overlay District: A Zoning Districtzoning district superimposed on another.
+Overlay District: A zoning district superimposed on another.
 There are two types of overlay districts:

-- A. Standard Overlay: This is an overlay district that is superimposed on a base (or "underlaying") district, and where the regulations of both districts apply to the use the use and development of the property.
+- A. Standard Overlay: This is an overlay district that is superimposed on a base (or "underlaying") district, and where the regulations of both districts apply to the use and development of the property.
 In other words, the land subject to the overlay district may be used as permitted in the underlying district only if, and to the extent that, the use is also permitted in the overlay district.
 Unless otherwise provided, overlay districts are standard overlay districts unless otherwise provided in the regulations applicable to that district.
-Standard overlay districts are established in Chapter 4. - B. Optional Overlay: An "optional overlay" is where the property owner may elect to proceed under the regulations of the overlay district rather than the other district, and the other district no longer governs the use or development of the property after this election is made (see ARTICLE 4, Division D).
+Standard overlay districts are established in Chapter 4. - B. Optional Overlay: An "optional overlay" is where the property owner may elect to proceed under the regulations of the overlay district rather than the other district, and the other district no longer governs the use or development of the property after this election is made.